-WYDOT was able to achieve the goal this year pertaining to CMV fatals.
-We are relating this to drivers becoming used to and comprehending the variable message signs or variable speed limit signs warning them of impending dangerous conditions and obstacles ahead.
+In 2017 WYDOT was close to achieving the goal this year pertaining to CMV fatals.
+We are relating this to drivers becoming used to and comprehending the Dynamic Message Signs and Variable Speed Limit Signs warning them of impending dangerous conditions and obstacles ahead.
 Some of the contributing factors for crashes in our high crash corridors are out-of-state drivers not familiar with the vast open terrain and steep mountainous areas where weather is very unpredictable.
 The sun could be shining at one point and then 10 miles ahead it could be white out conditions with blowing snow and slick roads.

 Lessons learned - WYDOT and WHP have evaluated the variable speed limit signs along I-80 and have come to a conclusion that in inclement weather if the speed limit is reduced and posted roadside it seems to help with the crashes in that area.
-WYDOT currently has 80 Variable Speed Limit Sites and 119 Dynamic Message Sign Sites.
-They have plans in the next few years to add 8 additional VSL sites through the Evanston marginal on I-80; 8 additional VSL sites South of Seridan on I-90; 10 additional VSL sites through the Casper marginal on I-25; and 1 additional DMS near Kemmerer at the US30 and 189 Interchange.
+WYDOT currently has 167 Variable Speed Limit Sites and 147 Dynamic Message Sign Sites.
+There are plans to add more in the next few years.
 The variable message signs are to help warn the motoring public, both CMV's and passenger vehicles, of potential hazardous conditions ahead (such as, weather, crashes, construction zones, roads conditions and any other problem they may encounter on this route).